aschuma/vvs_direct_connect/README.md

 Search for the `orig`and `dest`parameters and the associated values.
 In this case `de:08111:6118` is the ID of the origin station (Stuttgart).
 The ID of the destination station (Esslingen) is `de:08116:7800`.

 ![URL](https://raw.githubusercontent.com/aschuma/vvs_direct_connect/main/doc/030_url_parameter.png)

+## Address Support - Obtaining the Street IDs

+The REST endpoint `/api/v2` additionally provides also some support for addresses within the VVS area.
+The format for the address _Konrad Adenauer Str 32_ (Staatsgalerie) is as follows: `streetID:1500001775:32:8111000:51:Konrad-Adenauer-Straße:Stuttgart:Konrad-Adenauer-Straße::Konrad-Adenauer-Straße:70173:ANY:DIVA_SINGLEHOUSE:3513826:755185:NBWT:VVS:0`.

+You can also obtain the corresponding value through a VVS query as described above.

 ## Credits
 Credits to [Yannick](https://github.com/zaanposni) for [vvspy](https://pypi.org/project/vvspy/)